AusterweilLab/MPBNP/README.md

 The final output are the two lines consisting of numbers, one before the debug messages and one after the debug messages.
 The first line indexes the data points, and thus ranges from 0 to 199, covering the 200 data points in this example.
 The second line indexes the class label of each data point.
 Data points with `6` as its label are in the same cluster.
 The numerical differences between the names of class labels are arbitrary (i.e., a `6` data point is not more superior to a `1` data point in any sense).

 If instead of `--output_to_stdout`, the sampler was run with `--output_to_file`, then these lines representing the best sample will **not** be printed to the screen.
-They will be recorded in a file in the working directory.
+They will be recorded in a file in the **same directory as the input file**.
 The screen will only display the debug messages.

 Given these class labels, one can easily proceed to extract the means, variances and other statistics of interest for each class / category of data points.